-Clicking "Advanced" allows you to build a quer "Insert" to add the search criteria to the query f You can change the AND to an OR if desired.
-Y y based on multiple criteria using AND/OR logic.
-Select ield below the selection fields.
-Each time you click the ' ou can use parentheses around a set of the query a a field and comparison operator in the drop-downs and the Insert" button, an AND is added between the previous sear ong with AND/OR to change the query meaning. n enter a comparison value.
-C rch criteria and the newly adde lick ed one.
+"Insert" to add the search criteria to the query y based on multiple criteria using AND/OR logic.
+Select a field below the selection fields.
+Each time you click the "In You can use parentheses around provide of the query alo sert" button, an AND is added between the previous sear

 Field Comparison Value

-CN equal to • SEARCH ADVANCED SAVE
+CN v equal to v SEARCH ADVANCED SAVE

-Include Revoked 🗹 Include Expired
+✓ Include Revoked

 EDIT DELETE REVOKE EDIT ALL REVOKE ALL GET CSV Total: 707,395 REFRESH

-Figure 99: Include Expired and Revoked Certificates in Certificate Search
+Figure 97: Include Expired and Revoked Certificates in Certificate Search